 Edgar Pettman

 Edgar Pettman (1866–1943) was an English organist, choral conductor and music editor.
-Born in Dunkirk, Kent, in 1881 he entered the Royal Academy of Music where he studied under George Alexander Macfarren.
-He was organist at a number of London churches, including St Mary's, Kilburn and St James's Church, Piccadilly until his retirement in 1924.
-Although the composer of a number of anthems and other church music, he is best known for his 1892 book Modern Christmas Carols.
-Pettman harmonized the now popular carols I Saw a Maiden and Gabriel's Message, both based on Basque carol melodies, publishing the latter in a pamphlet, The University Carol book, in 1922 with an English rendering by Sabine Baring-Gould.
+Born at Dunkirk, Kent in 1881, Pettman entered the Royal Academy of Music where he studied under Sir George Macfarren.
+He was organist at a number of London churches, including St Sepulchre's, Holborn, St Mary's, Kilburn and St James's Church, Piccadilly until his retirement in 1924.
+Composer of a number of anthems and other church music, he is best known for his 1892 book Modern Christmas Carols.
+Pettman harmonized the now popular carols I Saw a Maiden and Gabriel's Message, both based on Basque carol melodies, publishing the latter in a pamphlet, The University Carol Book in 1922, with an English rendering by Sabine Baring-Gould.
 He was also an early editor of the works of Thomas Tallis, publishing an edition in 1900.

 Similar Artists